·

 Some of my favourite tools and approaches to help with gentle productivity include:

-A clear plan – Knowing what needs to get done is different to filling a schedule tightly day after day.
-A plan for me is the roadmap – showing the steps I need to take to achieve my goal, however long that may take!
-By removing the time pressure where possible, I can focus on crossing the tasks off, rather than panicking and not being able to write a single word!
+A clear plan (roadmap)A roadmap that shows the steps you need to take to achieve your goal, without deadlines attached to the milestones.
+By removing the time pressure where possible, you can focus on crossing the tasks off, rather than panicking and not being able to do anything at all.

 Final Thoughts